Skip to main content

 Recommendations for Executive Action

 DOT concurred with this recommendation.
-As of December 2020, FHWA told us that the pilot program will not report results because the sample sizes were too small.
-Officials told us that as of February 2024 that the final report is being reviewed by agency leadership, and that they anticipate the final report will be published in September 2024.
+Officials told us that as of February 2025 that the final report is being reviewed by agency leadership.
 FHWA officials told us that they do not plan to conduct any further research into in-service performance evaluations, though noted that some State DOTs are considering in-service performance evaluations.
-We will continue to monitor FHWA's implementation of this recommendation.
+We will continue to monitor FHWA's actions to implement this recommendation.